rohan-0100010110010100/Parameter-wrangling/README.md

 # Parameter-wrangling

-Analysis of SIMD &amp; demonstration to show the ill-effect of function parameters wrangling/re-arrangement.
+Analysis of SSE &amp; demonstration to show the ill-effect of function parameters wrangling/re-arrangement.

 The code in Double-Int.c is never supossed to define the function IntPowerOfDouble — because there is no function IntPowerOfDouble in reality.
 It's a function pointer that points to DoubleToTheInt, but with parameters that infer that it requires its integer arguments to come before its double argument.